apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**India Suspends Visas for Canadians as Rift Over Killing Deepens**
+**Microsoft’s Surface Laptop Studio 2 has upgraded chips and ports**

-You can read more about it [here](https://www.wsj.com/world/india/india-suspends-visas-for-canadians-as-rift-over-extrajudicial-killing-deepens-bdd21752).
+You can read more about it [here](https://www.theverge.com/2023/9/21/23878658/microsoft-surface-laptop-studio-2-price-release-date).

 ## Requirements
 - Python 3.8